-Services that are covered for you What you must pay when you get these services Skilled nursing facility (SNF) care (For a definition of "skilled nursing facility care," see Chapter 12 of this booklet.
-Skilled nursing facilities are sometimes called "SNFs.") \$0 copay, per day, per stay: Days 1-20.
-The plan covers up to a 100 days each benefit period.
-No prior hospital stay is required. \$150 copay per day, per stay: Days 21-100.
-Admission to a new or different SNF facility within the same Benefit Period may start a new stay for copay administration purposes. , Covered services include but are not limited to: Semiprivate room (or a private room if medically necessary) Meals, including special diets Skilled nursing services • Physical therapy, occupational therapy, and speech therapy Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.) • Blood - including storage and administration.
-Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs X-rays and other radiology services ordinarily provided by SNFs • Use of appliances such as wheelchairs ordinarily provided by SNFs Physician/Practitioner services Generally, you will get your SNF care from network facilities.
-However, under certain conditions listed below, you may be able to pay in-network cost sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment. • A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) A SNF where your spouse is living at the time you leave the hospital
+What you must pay when Services that are covered for you vou get these services Skilled nursing facility (SNF) care\ (For a definition of "skilled nursing facility care," see Chapter \$0 copay, per day, per stay: 12 of this document.
+Skilled nursing facilities are sometimes Days 1-20. called "SNFs.") \$150 copay per day, per stay: The plan covers up to a 100 days each benefit period.
+No prior Days 21-100. hospital stay is required.
+Admission to a new or different SNF facility within the same benefit period may start a new stay for copay administration purposes.
+Covered services include but are not limited to: Semiprivate room (or a private room if medically necessary) • Meals, including special diets • Skilled nursing services • Physical therapy, occupational therapy, and speech therapy • Drugs administered to you as part of your plan of care (this includes substances that are naturally present in the body, such as blood clotting factors.) • Blood - including storage and administration. • Medical and surgical supplies ordinarily provided by • Laboratory tests ordinarily provided by SNFs X-rays and other radiology services ordinarily provided • Use of appliances such as wheelchairs ordinarily provided by SNFs • Physician/Practitioner services Generally, you will get your SNF care from network facilities.
+However, under certain conditions listed below, you may be able to pay in-network cost sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment.
+A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) A SNF where your spouse is living at the time you leave the hospital